patymurrieta/Digging-into-Early-Colonial-Mexico/DECM_Historical_Gazetteer/README.md

   be provisionally consulted here: <link>.
 The information is organised by RG volume.
 It also includes layers and tables of historical information digitised and/or created by the project from secondary sources.
 All is accompanied by metadata, including the DECM Gazetteer Registry.
-  This set is composed by: a) all toponyms with coordinates, mentioned and disambiguated from the edited collections of the RGs and from secondary sources; b) 30 geographical layers of additional historical information derived from secondary sources; c) 32 tables with other important historical information related to the RGs; and d) the DECM Gazetteer Registry.
+This set is composed by: a) all toponyms with coordinates, mentioned and disambiguated from the edited collections of the RGs and from secondary sources as specified below; b) 30 geographical layers of additional historical information derived from secondary sources;
+c) 32 tables with other important historical information related to the RGs; d) a table with the percentages of disambiguation achieved for each volume; e) the DECM Gazetteer Registry; f) a text file with the sources used for disambiguation; and g) a README file with all information on the dataset.

 2. The DECM 16th century Gazetteer:
 	This version constitutes a subset of the main DECM Historical Gazetteer, including only the toponyms that were